lorcan2440/Simple-Truss-Calculator/README.md

 * [ ] Implement truss optimisation

   Goal: to find a truss which minimises/maximises a given objective (max failure load, min deflection, min fabrication cost, etc.) subject to certain constraints (number of joints, positions of supports, etc.) and display it given a starting truss from which to make    adjustments to.

+## Credits

+The idea for creating this program came from the Structural Design Course (SDC) long lab project in Part IA (1st year) of the Engineering course at the University of Cambridge.

 ## Donations